 - Training in Kettnerova 2048/28 (Prague 5, Metro Luka) – 700 CZK.
 1,5 hour lesson 1000 CZK.
 Package of 5 lessons for 3000 CZK (600 CZK per lesson).
 Weekdays 16:00-19:00 and Saturdays carry an extra fee of 200 CZK per lesson.
 Sundays by previous arrangement only.

-- At your home or other parts of Prague – 1000 CZK.
-Package of 5 lessons for 4500 CZK (900 CZK per lesson).
-Remote Prague suburbs might be charged up to 200 CZK more to account for travel time.
-Standardly weekdays 8:30-16:00 only available, evening lessons at client's place 1.400 CZK.
-In case of behavioral problems 1,5 hour long first lesson is highly recommended (1.300 CZK)
+- At your home or other parts of Prague – 1200 CZK or 1600 CZK for 1,5 hour.
+Package of 5 lessons for 5500 CZK (1100 CZK per lesson).
+Remote Prague suburbs might be charged up to 400 CZK more to account for travel time.
+Standardly weekdays 8:30-16:00 only available, evening lessons at client's place 1.600 CZK.
+In case of behavioral problems 1,5 hour long first lesson is required.

-- Training outside in Karlínské náměstí (Prague 8) – 800 CZK per lesson.
-At your home in Karlín 900 CZK.
+- Training outside in Karlínské náměstí (Prague 8) or at your home in Karlin– 1100 CZK per lesson.
 Weekdays 8:30-16:00 only available in Karlínské náměstí

 - Cancellation policy: 100% of the price if you cancel within 24 hours / 50% of the price if you cancel 24-48 hours before your scheduled lesson.

 - Lessons last 55 minutes

 You can find tons of information about positive methods on the internet.
 Some useful and trying to explain the methods and principles, some rather arising from myths and superstitions.